-Having experienced the Great East Japan Earthquake, we realized once again that cities are exposed to a variety of disaster threats.
+Having experienced the Great East Japan Earthquake, we once again realized that cities are exposed to a variety of disaster threats.
 Based on the lessons learned from this disaster, Sendai City is proceeding to build a “Disaster-Resilient and Environmentally-Friendly City,” which will be prepared for threats from future disasters and climate changes.

-While passing on our experiences and lessons learned from the Great East Japan Earthquake to future generations and nurturing our residents’ disaster prevention culture, we will continue to share information on our various efforts.
+While passing down on our experiences and lessons learned from the Great East Japan Earthquake to future generations and nurturing our residents’ disaster risk reduction culture, we will continue to share information on our various efforts.
 We will communicate efforts carried out by local communities, NPOs, businesses and research institutions by making use of the domestic and international networks that were created through hosting the Third United Nations World Conference on Disaster Risk Reduction in Sendai in March 2015.

 The 1978 Miyagi Earthquake